 Why do Saguaros Have Pleats?

 Because the majority of a saguaro is made up of water, an adult may weigh 6 tons of more.
 This tremendous weight is supported by a circular skeleton of inter-connected, woody ribs.
 The number of ribs inside the plant correspond to the number of pleats on the outsider of the plant.
-As the saguaro grows, the ribs will occasionally form and the corresponding pleat will also fork at the same place.
+As the saguaro grows, ribs will occasionally form and the corresponding pleat will fork at the same place.

 Why are Some Saguaros Crested?

-Even when saguaro cacti grow in their normal form, they rarely grow symmetrically. saguaros sometimes grow in odd or misshapen forms.
+Even when saguaro cacti grow in their normal form, they rarely grow symmetrically.
+Sometimes, they grow in odd or misshapen forms.
 The growing tip occasionally produces a fan-like form which is referred to as crested or cristate.
 They are considered to be somewhat rare.
 Biologists disagree as to why some saguaros grow in this unusual form.
 Some speculate that it is a genetic mutation.
 Others say it is the result of a lightening strike or freeze damage.
 At this point we simply do not know what causes this rare, crested form.

 Do Animals Use the Saguaro?

-Saguaro cacti are host to a great variety of animals.
+Saguaro cacti are host to a variety of animals.
 The gilded flicker and Gila woodpecker excavate nest cavities inside the saguaro's pulpy flesh.
 When a woodpecker abandons a cavity, elf owls, finches, and other birds move in.